 When To Use Accrual Accounting

-To properly calculate the cost of goods sold, you need to use the accrual method.
-Rather than count the cost of goods the moment you fill your inventory, as you would with the cash-based method, you want to count them one-by-one, each time you make a sale.
-Otherwise, you would have no way of knowing the cost of goods sold for a particular time period.
-You would count your entire inventory and that would give you an inaccurate deduction.
+In order to properly calculate the cost of goods sold, you need to use the accrual accounting method.
+Rather than count the cost of goods the moment you purchase your inventory, as you would with the cash-basis method, you want to record the cost of products as they are sold.
+In other words, you’ll record the revenue and cost of an item at the same time.
+This ensures an even match of revenue to expenses.

-- If you have a lot of payables/receivables
+- You generate a lot of customer invoices